Inclusive Sport for all

-“Inclusive Sport for all” has been a MVNGO’s Training Course (TC) that dealt with the importance of the Sport as an educational tool for promoting social inclusion.
+“Inclusive Sport for all” was a MVNGO’s Training Course (TC) that dealt with the importance of the Sport as an educational tool for promoting social inclusion.

 The 12 countries involved in the project were the following: Turkey, Spain, Poland, Norway, Uk, Slovenia, Romania Estonia, France, Croatia, Bulgaria plus Italy, in total 27 participants.

-Target group: social worker, youth worker, youth leader who have experience in sport activity or who like to use Sport as an educational method.
+Target group: social workers, youth workers, youth leaders experienced in sport activity or who would like to use Sport as an educational method.

 Learning objectives of the TC were: